veebch/thedailygrind/README.md

 # To Do

-- Tare function (and persistent logging via storage of grinds in a file)
 - Calibration, perhaps using a precision limit switch
 - Collect additional information
 - Stretch goal: Build a grinder from scratch